kollenl/training-r-intro/4-Writing-Functions-Conditionals-and-Loops/readme.md

 data(chicago_air)
 ```

-You should see the `chicago_air` variable in the top right panel of RStudio, which
-means the data frame has been loaded to your R session from the `region5air`
-package.

 # Writing Functions

-As discussed in the [second lesson on functions](../2-Functions-and_Importing-Data/readme.md),
+As discussed in the [second lesson on functions](../2-Functions-and-Importing-Data/readme.md),
 R can execute a saved chunk of code by running the name of a function, like `mean()`.
 The name `mean` is saved like a variable name, but since the name refers to a function,
 the thing that's saved is not a data object but lines of R code.